JorelAli/CommandAPI/docssrc/src/kotlinintro.md

 </div>

-Finally, you need to add it to the `shadowJar` configuration task and relocate it to your desired location:
+Finally, you need to add it to the `shadowJar` configuration task:

 <div class="multi-pre">